 - Do Dynamic Dashboard Variables load quick enough?

-Dynamic dashboard variables are used to display a list of possible values by using a Tanzu Observability query.
+Dynamic dashboard variables are used to display a list of possible values by using a Aria Apps query.
 Users can extract metric attributes such as sources, point tags and others to dynamically populate a list of possible values.
 However, sometimes the query itself for the dynamic dashboard variable can be expensive which will slow down the chart/dashboard loading for wherever it is called.
 If the dashboard variable is not loading quickly, the chart which has it referenced does not have the results returned.

 Avoid using expensive queries for dynamic dashboard variables wherever possible.
 See if derived metrics can work in this scenario.
 The idea is to create a derived metric that reports less frequently and has the information user wants to extract from the query.